adas2/algo-practice/README.md

 7. Suppose you have a sorted array of integers.
 Apply a function of the form f(x)=a*x^2 + b*x + c to each element x of the array such that the resulting array is still sorted.
 Can you do it in better than O(n)
 8. Given two n-ary trees how can you check if their structures are same?
 (Hard problem).
-9. Design a game of life matrix: cell of 0's and 1's with conditions:
-	(i) any alive cell with <2 neighbor dies
-	(ii) any alive cell with 2-3 neighbors lives
-	(iii) any  alive cell with > 3 neighbors dies
-	(iv) any dead cell with 3 live neighbors becomes alive
 10. Given a array of integers find if there is an element whose sum in the left side == sum in the right side (exclude the element).
 	Optimize the soltuions to use O(1) space and O(n) time complexity
 11. Given a string return whether there is a permutation that is a palindrome